Joshua de Guzman

 1. Layouts

-Layouts are the foundation of any web app.
-In this test, we asked both models to build a dashboard layout featuring a responsive grid, a collapsible sidebar, and a sticky header using Tailwind CSS.
+Layouts are the foundation of any modern, responsive, and dynamic UI.
+So, this is the first thing we want to put to the test.
+Let's task our models to create a dashboard layout featuring a responsive grid, a collapsible sidebar, and a sticky header using Tailwind CSS.

 Prompt